nnichols/terraform-spotify/.github/ISSUE_TEMPLATE/song_request.md

 ## Additional Context

-How is the song related to Terraform?
+How does the song relate to JoJo's Bizarre Adventure?
+What character/stand/location does it apply to?